genropy/genropy_saved/docs/genro/bag/bagOne.rst

 	There are several analogies between a Bag's label and dictionary key; there are also some fundamental differences:

-	- a Bag's label must be a string: numbers or complex types are not valid labels.
+	* a Bag's label must be a string: numbers or complex types are not valid labels.

-	- In ``dictionaries``, keys must be unique; in a Bag you can have different values tagged with the same label.
+	* In ``dictionaries``, keys must be unique; in a Bag you can have different values tagged with the same label.

-	.. _bag-duplicated:
+.. _bag_duplicated:

 Duplicated labels
 =================